Primary school age (7-14 year old) children are out of school.

-Girls face particular challenges, especially when they are forced to drop out of school and survive on the streets.
+Girls face particular challenges, especially when they are forced to drop out of school.
 With no clear alternatives, many fall into prostitution and/or teen pregnancy.
 They are uneducated, have no vocational skills, and can suffer from a deep sense of worthlessness.
 MindLeaps is a safe space for them, providing social work and counseling services to address their many needs.
 Over 50% of the children that come to the MindLeaps center each day are girls.
 Some of these girls are not in school and some are in school, but at risk of dropping out.
 They follow the same dance, English and IT program as the boys to develop their cognitive and behavioral skills.
 In addition, these girls take part in our Academic Acceleration Program to help them catch up to the appropriate school level and be ready to enter formal education or improve their current school performance.
 This Acceleration Program provides the students with English, French, Math, Science, and Social Studies courses.

 In 2017, MindLeaps launched Girls LEAD, a project that features and advances the top fifteen girls at The Jim Bell Centre.
 These girls perform at venues across the country and share their stories of change.
 These performances are further opportunities to push girls’ confidence to an even higher level by allowing them to showcase what they have learned in their dance classes and to practice public speaking.

 The MindLeaps center in Kigali, opened in 2014, has been dedicated to the memory of Jim Bell, a humanitarian, educator and long-time supporter of MindLeaps.
 His Level 8 Projects, a charity based in Carnoustie, Scotland, has supported the MindLeaps center in Kigali over the years with various capital and renovation projects.
 The Kigali center has been appropriately named The Jim Bell Centre in his honor.